-An explicit class of higher order Rockland operators can be described as follows.
-Let $X_{1},...,X_{m}$ be a family of left invariant H\"{o}rmander vector fields on a homogeneous group $\mathbb{G}$ such that each $X_{i}$ is homogeneous of some positive integer degree $\nu_{i}$, and let $\nu_{0}$ be any common integer multiple of $\nu_{1},...,\nu_{m}$.
-Then the left invariant, $2\nu_{0}$ homogeneous operator
+An explicit class of higher-order Rockland operators can be described as follows.
+Let $X_{1},...,X_{m}$ be a family of left-invariant H\"{o}rmander vector fields on a homogeneous group $\mathbb{G}$ such that each $X_{i}$ is homogeneous of some positive integer degree $\nu_{i}$, and let $\nu_{0}$ be any common integer multiple of $\nu_{1},...,\nu_{m}$.
+Then the left-invariant, $2\nu_{0}$ homogeneous operator

 satisfies the Rockland condition (see \cite[Lem.\,4.1.8]{FR}), in particular it is hypoelliptic.
 Therefore $L$ is a Rockland operator.
 Note that the operator $L$ is a differential operator of even order, generally greater than $2$ (as soon as some integer quotient $\nu_{0}/\nu_{j}$ is greater than $1$).